hugapi/hug/ARCHITECTURE.md

 What happened internally as I exposed my API to new interfaces?
 ===================
-A few things hapen when you wrapped that first function for external use, with hug.cli():
+A few things happen when you wrapped that first function for external use, with hug.cli():

 -   hug created a singleton hug.API object on your module to keep track of all interfaces that exist within the module
     - This is referable by `__hug__` or `hug.API(__name__)`